soulgalore/crawler/README.md

- -np,--notFollowPath <NOPATH>  no url:s on this path will be crawled [optional] -p,--followPath <PATH>        stay on this path when crawling [optional] -u,--url <URL>                the page that is the startpoint of the crawl, examle http://mydomain.com/mypage -v,--verify <VERIFY>          verify that all links are returning 200, default is set to true [optional]
+ -np,--notFollowPath <NOPATH>  no url:s on this path will be crawled [optional] -p,--followPath <PATH>        stay on this path when crawling [optional] -u,--url <URL>                the page that is the startpoint of the crawl, examle http://mydomain.com/mypage -v,--verify <VERIFY>          verify that all links are returning 200, default is set to true [optional] -rh,--requestHeaders <REQUEST-HEADERS>   the request headers by the form of header1:value1,header2:value2 [optional]
 </pre>